Date Published: 08 August 2018

 Councillor Richard Wright, Leader, said: “Open spaces are hugely important and valuable assets, and are proven to improve public health, wellbeing and quality of life.

 “They make communities enjoyable places to live, work and visit, and provide opportunities for people to engage in healthy and active lifestyles.

 “I’d encourage everyone to take a look at the strategy and submit their comments on it.”

-A copy of the draft Open Space Strategy is available through a link on the homepage of the Council’s website, www.n-kesteven.gov.uk.
+A copy of the draft Open Space Strategy is available on the NK's Open Space Strategy webpage.
 There is also a link to a feedback form on the page.

 You can also send comments in writing to: Michelle Hoyles, C/o Development Management, North Kesteven District Council, Kesteven Street, Sleaford, Lincolnshire, NG34 7EF.

 All comments must be received before 5pm on Friday, September 21.